shariq1989/cookbook/content/recipe/zuppa_toscana.md

 #### What main ingredients do you need for this meal?

-* Ground Italian Sausage: Control the heat by using mild or spicy Italian sausage.
+* Ground Italian Sausage: Control the heat using mild or spicy Italian sausage.
+We prefer to switch it up depending on who we are serving.

 * Heavy Cream: I use heavy cream, but you could easily substitute half and half or coconut milk.

-* Kale
+* Kale: Remove the stems and chop the kale.
+I prefer larger pieces, but it is totally up to your preferences.

-* Potatoes: I use red or Yukon potatoes.
+* Potato: I use red or Yukon.

-* Bacon: Adding in some crumbled, crispy bacon is a great addition to this dish.
+* Bacon: Adding in some crumbled, crispy bacon is a tasty addition to this dish.
+I chose to leave it out personally since the meal is already high in fat.

 #### What equipment do I need to make this recipe?